Digital Collection–Updated March 2020

 Below are indexes for some of the albums, as well as for the Negatives Collection.

 Silversteen Collection (including family and business photographs & negatives)

 Oversized & Mounted photos in boxes

 This is not a comprehensive list of all images available in our collection.
 Please contact the NC Room Staff for more information.

-To request a digital copy of a photograph via email complete the form below.
-Use the indexes listed immediately above the form to locate the album and photo numbers.
+To request a digital copy of a photograph free via email complete the form below.
+Please read the Library’s Conditions of Use Policy.

-History of Photograph Collection
+Our Photograph Collection

 The negatives and the majority of the photographs are from the Austin Collection.
 William Austin opened his Brevard photography shop in 1925.
 Following William and Mildred Austin’s deaths in an auto accident in 1954, the Austin’s daughters continued to operate the family business until 1998.
 Over the years photos taken by the Austin family members or those they made copies of for individuals were saved for their historic value.
 After the shop closed these photos were donated to the Transylvania County Archives, now a part of the Rowell Bosse North Carolina Room.

 There are also a number of photographs taken by Joe Wilde.
 Although he never had a studio, Joe Wilde travelled to family homes, churches and logging camps throughout the mountains photographing people who otherwise were unlikely to have their picture taken from about 1916 to 1950.
 The Joe Wilde Photographs were donated to the library by his eldest daughter, Dorothy Wilde Galloway.

 The remainder of the collection has been donated over the years from Transylvania County families, their descendants and others interested in helping preserve the photographic history of our county.